aamirali51/ZedCMS/ARCHITECTURE.md

     $content = $data['content'] ?? '';

-    // New TipTap content is HTML string if (is_string($content) && !empty($content)) {
+    // BlockNote/TipTap content is HTML string
+    if (is_string($content) && !empty($content)) {
         return $content;  // Already HTML
     }

-    // Legacy BlockNote content is array of blocks if (is_array($content)) {
+    // Legacy BlockNote JSON content is array of blocks if (is_array($content)) {
         return render_blocks($content);  // Convert to HTML
     }